Before you start

-Include the following in your letter.
+Include the following in your web message or letter.

 - Your company’s IRD number.